How Long After a Car Accident Can You Claim an Injury?

 Two Years for a Personal Injury Lawsuit

 If you are bringing your injury lawsuit against any entity other than the government, such as the other driver or an auto manufacturing company, you will in most cases have two years from the date of your car accident to file the claims paperwork, in most cases.
 Two years is Arizona’s statute of limitations, according to Arizona Revised Statute 12-542.
 There are a variety of exceptions that require earlier action, including when you have been hurt on the job.
-Contact an attorney as soon as possible to correctly determine what deadline applies to your case.
+Contact a Phoenix personal injury lawyer as soon as possible to correctly determine what deadline applies to your case.

 Two years is the deadline for most personal injury cases in Arizona, including those arising from car accidents, truck accidents, motorcycle accidents, bicycle accidents, and pedestrian accidents.
 If a loved one died in a car accident and you wish to bring a wrongful death claim in Arizona, however, you will have two years from the date of his or her death to file rather than the date of the auto collision.